 - Try to move about the cabin frequently if traveling by train or plane.

-- If you cannot stop or move around the cabin, pump your ankles frequently or even practice deep breathing to get your lymph flowing.
+- If you cannot stop or move around the cabin, pump your ankles frequently or practice deep breathing to get your lymph flowing.

 - Wear loose, nonrestrictive clothing to prevent the restriction of lymph flow.